Equilibrium Propagation for Non-Conservative Systems: Equilibrium Propagation Overview

 Consequently, the exact gradient of the cost is

-The terms `pre-synaptic' and `post-synaptic' in Eq.~\eqref{eq:pre/post} are used by analogy with neuronal transmission.
-The pre-synaptic factor captures the local influence of the parameter $\theta$ on the force $F$, acting as a modulation of the incoming signal at the synapse.
-The post-synaptic factor represents the sensitivity of the cost to state perturbations, back-propagated through the linearized dynamics around the equilibrium.
-This term quantifies how local synaptic changes impact the cost via the system's response.
+The terms 'pre-synaptic' and 'post-synaptic' in Eq.~\eqref{eq:pre/post} are used by analogy with neuronal transmission: the pre-synaptic factor captures the local influence of $\theta$ on the force $F$, while the post-synaptic factor is the sensitivity of the cost to state perturbations.

 If instead we differentiate the nudged equilibrium condition in Eq.~\eqref{eq:implxb} with respect to $\beta$ and evaluate at $\beta=0$, we obtain

 which gives